 Talks aren't blog posts or books or even slides; they're verbal performances.
 Your talk is authentic because it's descended from the words that you said at the very beginning, as you paced your living room talking to yourself without any plan.
 Since then, you've refined the ideas, but the entire talk traces back to that original spontaneous, unstructured speech.
 The audience will appreciate the clean execution and lack of fluff that practice brings, but they'll also appreciate the honesty of the words!

-To see some examples of talks that I like, come to Deconstruct in May 2018.
+To see some examples of talks that I like, come to Deconstruct.
 (We don't demand that speakers use any particular preparation style; they can do whatever they want!)

-If you're considering your first talk, Deconstruct has a limited number of CFP slots available.
-Proposals are accepted through January 31, 2018, and are only available to first-timers, so you're not competing against "big name" speakers.
+If you're considering your first talk, Deconstruct has a CFP that opens several months before the conference each year.
 We'll pay you for your time, fly you to Seattle, put you in a hotel, give you a single-track audience who's rooting for you, and mentor you on talk preparation.
-Don't worry; accepted speakers aren't required to use this process.
+Don't worry; accepted speakers aren't required to use the process described here.
 Our main request is that you commit to practicing in some form!